 Looking for the ‘drive of your life’?
 Want to experience stunning landscapes and jaw-dropping vistas?
 And all from the comfort of your car?
 There are numerous driving holidays in Europe that deliver just that.
-With the summer holidays now in full swing, there is no better time to take advantage of those sights and sounds.
 So whether you would like to drive through the Dutch bloom, the Italian coast or the country roads in Provence, our guide, with information provided by our European Breakdown Cover, will point you in the right direction.

 Bollenstreek Route, Netherlands

 The Netherlands’ Bollenstreek Route (Flower Route) offers motorists one of the most beautiful drives in Europe.
 The 25 mile (40 kilometre) route starts in Haarlem and includes the Frans Hals Museum, Lisse, ending in Naaldwijk.
 Driving through the Dutch countryside, motorists will be treated to an extravaganza of daffodils, narcissi, and hyacinths, irises and tulips.
 Motorists will also find numerous museums, private gardens and villages along the way, as well as the two charming cities – Haarlem and Leiden – offering an abundance of local history and canal-side beauty.